Accessible and inclusive tourism

 Disability Voices Tasmania aim to strengthen and promote the individual and collective voices of people with disability, by working to ensure all people with disabilities can participate in and contribute to the community as equal active citizens.

-Expression Tasmania work to empower people who are deaf, hard of hearing or LGBTIQA+ to overcome barriers in their life.
+Expression Tasmania work to empower people who are deaf, hard of hearing to overcome barriers in their life and choose how they want to live.

 ParaQuad Tasmania is a not-for-profit organisation that is the leading voice for people living with a spinal cord injury.